Obsessive-compulsive personality disorder

 Psychodynamic therapy

-Psychodynamic therapy is used to help people with OCPD identify feelings towards a situation and then stop and think about why they fear not having a sense of control.
+Psychodynamic therapy can be used to help people with OCPD identify feelings towards a situation and then stop and think about why they fear not having a sense of control.
 Therapists will help the client to accept their humanity - focusing on the idea that they are just as prone to error as anyone else and that making mistakes is natural.

 Trust our content